RasaHQ/spaCy-integration-demo/readme.md

 ## Play

 Feel free to play around with this!
-You can change the empty `English()` model in `mkmodel.py` with an pretrained one.
-For the english language `en_core_web_md` is a populaor choice but there's even [multi-lingual models](https://spacy.io/models/xx) to pick from.
+You can change the empty starting model in `mkmodel.py` with a beefy pretrained.
+For the english language `en_core_web_lg` is a populaor choice but there's even [multi-lingual models](https://spacy.io/models/xx) to pick from.

 Happy hacking!